-If you don’t want to mail your card and you live near a branch, you may also be able to drop your credit card off for disposal.
+If you don’t want to mail your card and you live near a bank branch, you may also be able to drop your credit card off for disposal.
 Local bank branches may not destroy metal credit cards themselves, but they will know where to send them.

 Join the world of expired card hobbyists

 According to the group rules, older cards are generally worth more money, as are cards in excellent condition that have never been signed.
-Rare credit cards are also worth more in general, and especially if they feature a celebrity or have something special about them.
+Rare credit cards are also worth more in general, especially if they feature a celebrity or have something special about them.

 Your expired Chase Freedom Flex℠ may not be worth a premium, but who knows?
 If you stick your old cards in a sock drawer long enough, perhaps they’ll be worth something someday.

 Another issue that may arise the longer you’ve had credit is how to access older accounts.
 Maybe you lost the physical card or simply forgot you opened a new account.
 It can be difficult to remember the details, like your account number, the type of card you had or even the card issuer.

 To find old credit card accounts, start by looking at your credit reports.
 Head to the website AnnualCreditReport.com, which will let you access your reports from all three credit bureaus—Experian, Equifax and TransUnion—for free.
 Currently, you can access your credit reports from each of the bureaus once per week.

 Once you have your credit reports, you can look them over for old accounts you may have forgotten about while you check for accuracy overall.
 If you find you have credit cards you’ve forgotten about, you can decide whether to call the card issuer to ask for a new physical card — or do nothing at all.
 Just remember, leaving an account dormant for too long may result in the issuer automatically closing the account themselves.